aws-samples/serverless-patterns/systems-manager-automation-to-stepfunctions/README.md

-# AWS Systems Manager Automation to AWS Step Function
+# AWS Systems Manager Automation to AWS Step Functions

-This SAM template deploys an AWS Systems Manger Automation Document that consumes input parameters at execution time and invokes a Step function by passing the parameters as input payload for the Step function.
+This SAM template deploys an AWS Systems Manger Automation Document that consumes input parameters at execution time and invokes Step functions by passing the parameters as input payload for the Step functions.
 The template also deploys the Lambda function, required IAM permissions to execute the automation and a sample RDS table used to take the snapshot.

 (**Note**: RDS is used in this repo just for demonstration purposes.
 You may use this pattern across multiple services as needed.)

-This Systems Manager Automation Document used in this pattern contains one step that invokes the Step function and Lamda function.
+This Systems Manager Automation Document used in this pattern contains one step that invokes the Step functions.
 However, you can use this in documents with multiple steps as well.
 To learn more about Systems Manger Documents, refer to https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-ssm-docs.html

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/ssm-lambda.